JackEdTaylor/LexOPSdocs/docs/02-generate.md

 </div>
 \normalsize

-For a more detailed example, try the vignette on [Using Data frm Custom Sources](vignettes/custom-data.html).
+For a more detailed example, try the vignette on [Using Data from Custom Sources](vignettes/custom-data.html).
 This will show how you can use the [dplyr join functions](https://dplyr.tidyverse.org/reference/join.html) to integrate custom datasets with the LexOPS dataset.

 <br>
 <div class="info">